austindd/rescript-validator/README.md

 # rescript-validator
-A composable data-validation library for ReScript
+A composable data-validation library for ReScript.

+Still under construction.